 - As a rule of thumb, print both copies (the English and the other language) and ask parents to fill out the English copy, using the copy in the other language as a reference.
 If parents fill out a form in Vietnamese, for instance, district or school personnel will not be able to read it.

-- If you do not find a translation of the document you need, please email it to us to have it translated.
+- If, after checking directly with the department responsible, you do not find a translation of the document you need, please email it to us to have it translated.
 Please download the Translation Request Form.

 APS English-Spanish Glossary of Educational Term